ropensci-archive/roweb2/readme.md

 #### Updating page templates

-For other website issues and updates, see [advanced-theming](advanced-theming.md)
+For other website issues and updates, see [aeveloper-notes(]aeveloper-notesm.d) .
 ## Acknowledgements

 The rOpenSci project is a fiscally sponsored project of [NumFOCUS](https://www.numfocus.org/) and based at the University of California, Berkeley.
 The project is funded by grants from various public and private institutions and from [donations](https://ropensci.org/donate/).